gabomartini/Defender-for-Cloud-Security/README.md

 ## Task 2: Exploring the Microsoft Defender for Cloud Dashboard.

-This task explores the Microsoft Defender for Cloud dashboard, reviewing security posture, compliance, and recommendations.
-It covers navigating subscriptions, checking Secure Score, and accessing recent updates.
+Explore the Microsoft Defender for Cloud dashboard to review your security posture, compliance, and recommendations.
+This task covers navigating subscriptions, checking your Secure Score, and accessing recent updates.

-1. In the Search bar of the Microsoft Azure portal, type Defender, then select "Microsoft Defender for Cloud".
+1. In the Search bar of the Microsoft Azure portal, type "Defender" and select "Microsoft Defender for Cloud".
-2. In the left navigation menu for Microsoft Defender for Cloud, under the General section, select "Overview".
+2. In the left navigation menu, under the "General" section, select "Overview".
-3. The Overview blade offers a unified security view with dedicated dashboards for posture, compliance, protections, inventory, and information security.
+3. Review the Overview blade, which provides a unified security view with dashboards for posture, compliance, protections, inventory, and information security.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/5dab813f-65ee-4f51-9b7c-a2e60e74d09a">
 </p>

-4. Back to the Azure portal tab, from the top menu bar, select "Subscriptions".
-Return to the Overview page, and review the Security posture tile.
-You can see your current Secure score along with the number of completed controls and recommendations.
-The Secure Score and other information on the Security posture tile can take up to 24 hours to calculate.
+4. From the top menu bar in the Azure portal, select "Subscriptions".
+Return to the Overview page and review the "Security posture" tile.
+This displays your current Secure Score (a metric reflecting your security status), along with the number of completed controls and recommendations.
+Note: This data may take up to 24 hours to calculate.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/d326527c-15ab-4e96-9438-051ec8958bfb">
 </p>

-5. On the Regulatory compliance tile, you can get insights into your compliance posture based on continuous assessment of both Azure and hybrid cloud environments.
-This tile shows the following standards which are Microsoft Cloud Security benchmark, and Lowest compliance standard.
-To view the data we first need to add Security policies.
-Selecting this tile will redirect you to the Regulatory compliance page, where you can add additional standards or explore the current ones.
+5. On the "Regulatory compliance" tile, view insights into your compliance posture based on continuous assessments of Azure and hybrid cloud environments.
+This tile displays standards such as the Microsoft Cloud Security Benchmark.
+To view data, add security policies by selecting the tile and following the prompts on the Regulatory compliance page.

 ## Task 3: Onboarding On-Premises Servers to Azure with Azure Arc.

-In this task, you install Azure Arc on an on-premises server to make onboarding easier.
+Install Azure Arc (a service that extends Azure management to on-premises servers) on an on-premises server to simplify onboarding to Microsoft Defender for Cloud.

-1. In the Search bar of the Azure portal, type Arc, then select "Azure Arc".
-In the navigation pane under Azure Arc resources select "Machines".
-Select "+ Add/Create", then select "Add a machine".
+1. In the Search bar of the Azure portal, type "Arc" and select "Azure Arc".
+2. In the navigation pane under "Azure Arc resources", select "Machines".
+3. Click "+ Add/Create", then select "Add a machine".

 <p align="center">
 <img src="https://github.com/user-attachments/assets/c267e4e9-87c3-40c3-831a-e92fcc5fafbd">
 </p>

-2. Select "Generate script" from the "Add a single server" section.
+4. In the "Add a single server" section, click "Generate script".
-3. In the Add a server with Azure Arc page, select the Resource group you created earlier under Project details.
-Hint: RG-Defender.
-If you haven't already created a resource group, open another tab and create the resource group and start over.
+5. On the "Add a server with Azure Arc" page, under "Project details", select the resource group you created earlier (e.g., "RG-Defender").
+If you haven’t created a resource group, open another tab, create one, and return to this step.
-4. For Region, select (US) East Us from the drop-down list.
+6. For "Region", select "(US) East US" from the drop-down list.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/c8ef978d-824a-456c-b151-578174ee5200">
 </p>

-5. Scroll down and select the "Download and run script" button.
-Save the file in Downloads folder.
+7. Scroll down and click the "Download and run script" button.
+Save the file to the Downloads folder.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/9f46b5fc-deeb-4085-8e55-53a368548ac0">
 </p>

-6. Go to Windows PowerShell (Admin) and enter: cd C:\Users\Administrator\Downloads.
+8. Open Windows PowerShell as Administrator and enter: cd C:\Users\Administrator\Downloads.
-7. Type "Set-ExecutionPolicy -ExecutionPolicy Unrestricted" (allowing all scripts to run without restriction) and press enter.
-Enter "A" for "Yes to All" and press enter.
+9. Type Set-ExecutionPolicy -ExecutionPolicy Unrestricted, press Enter, then type "A" for "Yes to All" and press Enter.
+(This allows scripts to run without restrictions.)
-8. Type ".\OnboardingScript.ps1" (this installs the Azure Arc agent, authenticates the machine, and connects it to the specified resource group and region) and press enter.
-Enter "R" to "Run once" and press enter (this may take a couple minutes).
+10. Type .\OnboardingScript.ps1, then press Enter.
+(This installs the Azure Arc agent, authenticates the machine, and connects it to the specified resource group and region.)
+Type "R" for "Run once" and press Enter.
+(This may take a few minutes.)
-9. The setup process opens a new Microsoft Edge browser tab to authenticate the Azure Arc agent.
-Select or signin with your azure account, wait for the message Authentication completed and then go back to the Windows PowerShell window.
+11. When a Microsoft Edge browser tab opens to authenticate the Azure Arc agent, select or sign in with your Azure account.
+Wait for the "Authentication completed" message, then return to the PowerShell window.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/18dc16b5-59e4-4758-88b2-8bea9fb242d1">